Updated Oct. 19, 2022

 Now that is no small list of improvements!
 So why not just go for an FE2?
 For starters...cost.
 Expect to pay at least double for an FE2 in the same condition as a comparable FE.
 Part of that is down to supply: there were almost twice as many FEs (over 1.1 million) produced as FE2s (approx. 600,000).
 But the FE2 also achieved a kind of cult status with Nikonians after being discontinued in 1987 as a result of the AF revolution, and that served to inflate used prices for many years, although they have cooled somewhat, more recently.
 All the while the original FE just kept flying under-the-radar.
 And this is where the bit about excellence in execution comes in...although the FE was not head and shoulders above its peers in any single specification, and lacked a few features its successor offered, it remained one of the purest distillations of the first two decades of Japanese SLR development in a simple, reliable, and reasonably compact package.
 There were no gimmicks, it just worked.
 And that bland-to-some exterior serves to make it the perfect piece for those who prefer discreet elegance.

 That is not to say the FE is perfect in itself.
 No camera ever is.
 Nikon still kept that irritating film-advance-lever-activated meter switch from the Nikkormat that pokes into various parts of your facial anatomy (particularly if you are a left-eyed shooter).
-The exposure compensation dial is lift & lock, which is a drawback for some people.
+The EC dial is secured by a push-button lock, which is a drawback for some people.
 Using the AE lock is easier if you are looking for a quick adjustment when in AUTO mode.
 And while that match-needle viewfinder is wonderful in daylight conditions, at night it can admittedly be a nightmare to see ;-).
 Avoid the MD-11 motor drive (which was replaced by the MD-12 in mid-1979), as it lacks an internal auto-OFF switch to prevent the camera's batteries from draining.
 The MD-12's internal switch will turn off the meter approximately 50 seconds after the shutter button is released, thus prolonging the life of the FE's batteries.